facebookresearch/LIGHT/light/graph/events/README.md

 These events describe any interaction of the type `use x with y`.
 Every use interaction (Described in the world as an `on_use` function) is made of two parts:

-`Constrains` and `Events`. `Constraints` are the conditions that must be fullfilled in order for an event to happen.
+`Constraints` and `Events`. `Constraints` are the conditions that must be fullfilled in order for an event to happen.
 For example, if try to dig for a pirate treasure

 it will only trigger the `Find Treasure Chest` event if you use the shovel item in the spot with an X on it - if you try to use in another spot the event will not happen.